 In buying the building, the new owner rescued the oldest continuously operating ceramic studio in Berkeley.
 And we got a dream landlady.
 Her kindness and generosity cannot be overstated.
 She not only has given us a 25-year lease, but she has also taken good care of the building and has never interfered with our operation.
 During the pandemic, she gave everyone a month’s free rent.
 She enabled the Berkeley Potters Guild to reach its 50th Anniversary!

 The Guild not only provides workspace for its members; it provides community.
 It is a place of acceptance and encouragement.
 Members are colleagues who support each other’s creative and professional development.
-Most members are professionals who make their living with clay; others are learning their craft.
-As one member said, when she arrived, she was not a developed artist.
+Some make their living with clay; some have national and international reputations; others are learning their craft.
+As one member said, she was not a developed artist when she arrived.
 The Guild provided a place where she could grow technically and artistically.

-People come and go, but the Guild is stable both as a place to work and as a fixture of the Berkeley art community.
-The Guild has enjoyed the wonderful support of loyal customers from the Bay Area and beyond.
+The Guild has been stable both as a place to work and as a fixture of the Berkeley art community.
+It has enjoyed the wonderful support of loyal customers from the Bay Area and beyond.
 Its semi-annual sales are extremely successful and well attended.
 Customers love to roam the building through the maze of studios, making b-lines to their favorite artists and also discovering new ones.
 During the rest of the year, they visit the Guild’s beautiful gallery, open Saturdays and staffed by members.
 Members’ work has been highly regarded through the years and has been shown in fine galleries locally, including the Asian Art Museum, the DeYoung Museum, and the Oakland Museum, as well in national and international shows and galleries.

-The Berkeley Potters Guild has been self-sustaining for 50 years.
-It has never received grants or subsidies.
-It has hosted workshops featuring renowned potters such as Gary Coleman, Robin Hopper, Chris Gustin, Lana Wilson and Sam Chung, with attendees from across the country.
+The Berkeley Potters Guild has been self-sustaining for 50 years and has never received grants or subsidies.
+It has hosted workshops funded by the American Ceramics Council featuring renowned potters, such as Tom Coleman and Robin Hopper, with attendees from across the country.

 The Guild has had a profound impact on the Berkeley art scene.
-Several founding members built private studios within blocks of the building.
-Our large sales draw art lovers to the area.
+Its large sales draw art lovers to the area.
+Several founding members built private studios within blocks of the building, strengthening the neighborhood as an artistic locus.
 Over the years, other art groups and private studios have gravitated to the neighborhood.
-Now, West Berkeley has officially been identified with colorful city banners as “Berkeley’s Art District”.
+Now, West Berkeley displays colorful city banners officially identifying it as an “Artisan District.”

-The Berkeley Potters Guild survived the pandemic, with lines around the block waiting to enter the Spring Sale.
-It rejoices in celebrating fifty years of providing a workspace that can accommodate about 20 potters, hosting sales and workshops, and contributing to the greater community.
+The Berkeley Potters Guild is successfully surviving the pandemic.
+When we reopened for our Holiday Sale in December 2020, our customers lined up around the block waiting to enter.
+We rejoice in celebrating fifty years of providing workspace for potters, hosting sales and workshops, and contributing to the greater arts community.